kbarrell/WeatherStn-2021/README.md

 - Desire to move from Arduino IDE to a more functional development environment (**VSC**) and associated multi-target build platform **PlatformIO**.
 - Need to migrate the radio networking environment from **TTN**, The Things Network v2, to its replacement, **The Things Stack - Community Edition**, prior to the retirement of v2 operation in 2H21.
 - Desire to move to the TTN-preferred Over-The-Air Activation **OTAA** of the weather station node, in place of the static Activation By Personalisation **ABP** that the first implementation used.
 - Need to replace the humidity sensor (BME280) in the station node with a new model (SHT31-D) as it had become susceptible to condensation and thus produced erroneous readings of 100% RH for extended periods.
-The BME280 is a multi-sensor breakout - it is retained in the implementation for barometric pressure measurement - its temperature and humidity readings are no longer used.
+The BME280 is a multi-sensor breakout - it was initially retained in the implementation for barometric pressure measurement - its temperature and humidity readings were no longer used.
+Some months further on, the BME280 failed totally, and it has been replaced by a BMP388 for pressure measurement, prompting replacement of the sensor code library.

 To ease the challenge of the LMIC library migration and to adopt a more structured approach to its process environment setup and calling, I have adopted the comprehensive example, **LMIC-node**, provided by Leonel Parente's https://github.com/lnlp/LMIC-node.
 LMIC-node provides a very complete build environment using PlatformIO, with multi-board, multi-region (i.e. radio regulation) targets.
 It illustrates a robust approach to developing a node that communicates via TTN.
 A couple of notes on the LMIC-node code inclusion in WeatherStn-2021: